timothyclifford/planet-earth/README.md

 - [Green Me Berlin](https://www.greenmeberlin.com/) is a blog based around sustainable activities and services in Berlin
 - Research paper looking at [Blockchain in the energy sector](https://www.sciencedirect.com/science/article/pii/S1364032118307184)
 - [You've Been Warmed](https://www.youvebeenwarmed.com/) interview the top scientists, entrepreneurs, activists & politicians, to find answers to all of the above while uncovering the leaders behind our fight for the preservation of our planet
+- [Extinction Rebellion](https://extinctionrebellion.uk/) is a global environmental movement with the stated aim of using nonviolent civil disobedience to compel government action to avoid tipping points in the climate system, biodiversity loss, and the risk of social and ecological collapse.

 ## Data, visualisations & research